How to shop wisely on Prime Day

 One of the web's longest-running tech columns, Android & Chill is your Saturday discussion of Android, Google, and all things tech.

 Not everything is bad about Amazon Prime deal days, and I don't mean to sound like it is.
-You are probably in need of something, especially something tech-related, and there's a good chance you'll find it on sale this week.
+You're probably in need of something, especially something tech-related, and there's a good chance you'll find it on sale this week.
 I need some rechargeable flashlight batteries for my nighttime mischief, for example, and I know I'll find a set on sale to buy at Amazon.

 This builds a profile so the company can show you exactly what it thinks you can be enticed into buying, especially during a time like Amazon Prime Day.
 Honestly, this can be good, too.
 Not having to wade through items you have zero interest in is helpful, and it makes it easier to find what you want to find.

-You're going to see things you were not planning on buying at prices that grab your attention—lots of them.
+You're going to see things you weren't planning on buying at prices that grab your attention—lots of them.
 It's helpful to know what you're looking for and what else you might be interested in, and try to stick to those items until you see if buying something extra is in your budget.

 USB-C chargers from Aukey, Ravpower, Oneplus, and Samsung